marcomaroni-github/twitter-to-bluesky/README.md

 - `MAX_DATE` = indicates the maximum date of tweets to import, ISO format (e.g. '2012-01-01' or '2014-04-09T12:36:49.328Z').
 - `DISABLE_IMPORT_REPLY` = if set to 1 disables the import of replies to your tweets (threads).
 - `API_DELAY` = Delay between Bluesky API calls in milliseconds
+- `IGNORE_VIDEO_ERRORS` = if set to "1" continue processing tweets when a video submission fails

 **Example of a `.env` file:**